20A31A05F0/project_ftr/README.md

 **Project Demo Video Link** -

 ## The website has following Features and Functionalities:
--Interactive and responsive UI.
+- Interactive and responsive UI.
--Has many graphical and visual innovative effects.
+- Has many graphical and visual innovative effects.
--Have an aesthetically pleasing visual design and architecture.
+- Have an aesthetically pleasing visual design and architecture.
--Has collection of many web pages including Home,Medical Record,Patient's Registration, Contact Us, Health Bot related information etc.
+- Has collection of many web pages including Home,Medical Record,Patient's Registration, Contact Us, Health Bot related information etc.
--User can know about Health related problems through this website.
+- User can know about Health related problems through this website.
--Included the Health Bot to know Health related issues from the AI-powered virtual health assistants
+- Included the Health Bot to know Health related issues from the AI-powered virtual health assistants

 ## SCREENSHOTS
 ### HOME PAGE